Research data management

 Coffee Lectures are short informative presentations followed by a discussion focussing on diverse RDM topics.
 Though they may target specific groups, they are usually open to everyone.
 We offer Coffee Lectures as contributions to theme days or weeks, such as the Love Data Week (mid-February) or Postdoc Appreciation Week (autumn).

-Coffee Lectures in the scope of the Postdoc Appreciation Week Germany (16-20 September 2024)
+Coffee Lectures in the scope of the Love Data Week (10 to 14 Februar 2025)

 Introductory courses